Did Neanderthals self-medicate long before pills?

 The Neanderthals in that region lived in dense forests with no animals, according to Alan Cooper, co-author of the study and professor at the University of Adelaide in Australia.

-But the more surprising finding was that one of the two Neanderthals in Spain appeared to have used plants to treat his ailments.
+But the more surprising finding was that one of the two Neanderthals from Spain appeared to have used plants to treat his ailments.

-The young man had a nasty tooth abscess, bad diarrhea and appeared to be self-medicating, Cooper said.
+This Neanderthal had a nasty tooth abscess, bad diarrhea and appeared to be "self-medicating," Cooper said.

 Plaque from his teeth showed he was eating poplar, which contains the active ingredient of aspirin.
-The plaque also had a natural form of the antibiotic penicillin that was not found in the other specimens, he said.
+The plaque also indicated a presence of a natural form of the antibiotic penicillin that was not found in the other specimens, he said.

-"Apparently, Neanderthals possessed a good knowledge of medicinal plants and their various anti-inflammatory and pain-relieving properties ..."
-Cooper said in a news release.
+"Apparently, Neanderthals possessed a good knowledge of medicinal plants and their various anti-inflammatory and pain-relieving properties ...," Cooper said in a statement.

 "The use of antibiotics would be very surprising, as this is more than 40,000 years before we developed penicillin."